stevenfabrizio/youtube-to-mp3-project/README.md

 How it works:

 It is an express server that on route '/download' will take the URL passed from the client and turn it into a stream with ytdl-core.
 Then ffmpeg will take the audio portion of the stream and save it as an MP3.
 The file is named 'Temp_File#' if no title is entered.
 When ffmpeg is done saving that file, it will rename 'Temp_File#' to the YouTube title stripped of characters that can't be used in file names.

+As I learn more about express I wonder if it matters if using a post or get method matters for an app like this.
+Having a user enter a URL seems innocuous enough.
+And there are no databases or passwords involved here.

 ---